American Optical Company

 Notes:

 The camera example shown above represents a combination of features shown in the two engravings (in that it has a solid base, like the upper engraving, and a rack and pinion horizontal swing located on the edge of the rear standard, like the lower engraving).
 The camera has brass guides that are stamped "JOHN STOCK'S PATENTED AUG.
 4, 1863 ASSIGNED TO AM.
 OPTICAL Co."
 That patent substantially describes the layout of this camera.
 John Stock was bought out by American Optical in 1866.
 That the brass is stamped with a John Stock reference probably means that the camera dates more towards 1873 than to 1882.
-Except for its wood-filled platform, it appears to be exactly as depicted for the New Haven Compact View Camera in the 1884 American Optical catalog, page 75.
+Except for its wood-filled platform, it appears to be nearly what is depicted for the New Haven Compact View Camera in the 1884 American Optical catalog, page 75.

 References: